ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

 ```

+## gql

-the `gql` function is a tagged template literal.
+The `gql` function is a tagged template literal.
 [Tagged template literals](https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Template_literals) are literals delimited with backticks (`) that call a function (called the tag function) with

 1. an array of any text segments from the literal followed by
 2. arguments with the values of any substitutions